web-native/docs/chtml/v060/specs/scoped-js/README.md

 </div>
 ```

-The closest we could get with native HTML would be the use of intrinsic events.
+The closest we could get with native HTML would be the use of intrinsic event attributes.
 And we would quickly be hitting the limits of what's possible with such an approach.

 ```html
 <div id="alert">